Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 It strikes a balance between under-extraction, which results in weak coffee, and over-extraction, which can make your cup too bitter or acidic.

-Preheating Water to 70°C (158°F) For Ideal Extraction
+Preheat Water to 70°C (158°F) for Best Results

-Preheating water to 70°C (158°F) before adding it to your Moka pot is crucial for achieving ideal extraction.
+Preheating water to 70°C (158°F) before adding it to your Moka Pot is crucial for achieving ideal extraction.

 This temperature helps ensure the coffee grounds release their flavors and aromas, resulting in a rich and flavorful brew.